w-wieczorek/mining/README.md

 This is the implementation of an algorithm for the genaration of decision trees from csv databases.
 Please read and cite the following article:

-W. Wieczorek et al.: Minimum query set for decision tree construction, 2022.
+Wieczorek, W.; Kozak, J.;Strak, Ł.; Nowakowski, A. Minimumquery set for decision tree construction, Entropy 2022.

 Our program uses [Gurobi Optimizer](https://www.gurobi.com/products/gurobi-optimizer/), at least 9.1.2, which is a powerful mathematical programming solver available for LP and MIP problems